alphahex99/Supcom2Cards/README.md

 * Nuke: You know what it does
 * Overcharge: Blocking boosts your DMG, ATKSPD and makes bullets explode for a few seconds but large block cooldown increase
 * Poseidon: Buckshot but not useless
+* Quantum Sponge: Taking damage will partially recharge your block cooldown
 * Radar Jammer: Enemy guns are less accurate while you're alive
 * Recycler: Continuously steal HP from every enemy on screen while you're alive
 * Rogue Nanites: Blocking heals 25 HP